evsq/kubernetes/drupal/README.md

-You need to create dir /data in your node for PV
+You need to create dir /data in your worker node for PV